Death of Michael Jackson: Grief

 In Japan, Internal Affairs and Communications Minister Tsutomu Sato told reporters, "I feel sad as I had watched him since he was a member of Jackson Five [sic]."
-Defense Minister Yasukazu Hamada credited him with building a generation with his music.
+Defense Minister Yasukazu Hamada credited Jackson with building a generation with his music.
 Health Minister Yōichi Masuzoe called the death an "extremely tragic loss".

-In South Korea, Kim Dae-jung the president of the country from 1998 to 2003, said, “We lost a hero of the world.”
+In South Korea, former President Kim Dae-jung said, "We lost a hero of the world."

-In the United Kingdom, Prime Minister Gordon Brown's spokesperson said: "This is very sad news for the millions of Michael Jackson fans in Britain and around the world."
+In the United Kingdom, a spokesperson for Prime Minister Gordon Brown said: "This is very sad news for the millions of Michael Jackson fans in Britain and around the world."
 Conservative opposition leader David Cameron said: "I know Michael Jackson's fans in Britain and around the world will be sad today.
 Despite the controversies, he was a legendary entertainer."

 Russian fans gathered outside the US Embassy in Moscow to mourn.
-French Minister of Culture Frédéric Mitterrand, said, "We all have a Michael Jackson within."
+French Minister of Culture Frédéric Mitterrand said, "We all have a Michael Jackson within."
+Brazilian musician and former Culture Minister Gilberto Gil said, "It makes me very sad to see such a great and incredible talent leave us so soon."

+Numerous celebrities reacted to Jackson's death.
 Elizabeth Taylor, a long-time friend, said that she could not imagine life without him.
 Liza Minnelli told CBS, "When the autopsy comes, all hell's going to break loose, so thank God we're celebrating him now."
-His sister La Toya stated that his daughter said he was being overworked.
-La Toya was quoted as saying, "She said, 'No, you don't understand.
+His sister La Toya said that Jackson's daughter told her he had been overworked.
+La Toya said: "She said, 'No, you don't understand.
 They kept working him and Daddy didn't want that, but they worked him constantly'.
 I felt so bad."